J. Ezra Gordon is a Boston-based marketer and writer interested in a wide variety of topics.

-The first question everyone asks - often before they even know how these stoves work - is how much money will I save, and how long will it be before I see a return on my investment?
+The first question everyone asks—often before they even know how these stoves work—is how much money will they save, and how long will it be before they see a return on my investment?

 The answer is—it depends.
 How well insulated is your home?
 Does the layout allow warm air to flow easily from room to room?
 Are you planning on supplementing your oil or gas heat, or replacing it?
 Are your near a pellet or wood distributor that can offer you a good price on fuel?
 There are just too many questions before anyone can reasonably answer the money question.
 Find yourself a reputable stove dealer in your area, and have them come out to your house for an appraisal.

 In the meantime, this may help:

-- Wood and pellet heat is, on average, considered to be 6x cheaper than oil or gas
+- Wood and pellet heat are, on average, considered to be 6x cheaper than oil or gas.

-- The US Government offers a green tax credit of up to 30% the cost of your stove if it has a 75+% efficiency rating
+- The US Government offers a green tax credit of up to 30% of the cost of your stove if it has a 75+% efficiency rating.

 - Wood or pellet stoves and inserts tend to be attractive to homebuyers, so while a stove may not increase the official appraisal of your home (although, it can in some instances), it can certainly tip the scales or help heat up any bidding.

 What Are Pellet Stoves?

 If you're looking for a regulated, thermostat-controlled, relatively green, and easy-to-use alternative form of heating, then pellet stoves are an excellent option.
 And if you have any preconceived notions about their appearance or functionality, you should know these units have come a long way in the past decade or so.

 A pellet stove works by automatically feeding biomass fuels (pellets filled with combustible, organic materials) into a self-igniting firebox, fueling that flame with a fan, and then blowing that heat through an external vent.
-While the body of the pellet stoves do get hot, they don't get nearly has hot as wood stoves, and therefore don't rely on radiant heat to warm your home.
+While the bodies of the pellet stoves do get hot, they don't get nearly as hot as wood stoves, and therefore don't rely on radiant heat to warm your home.